sissyliberation/next-portfolio/_posts/smashipsum.md

   2: https://github.com/novacourtois/smashipsum
 ---

-SmashIpsum is a a Lorem Ipsum generator for the Super Smash Bros series.
+SmashIpsum is a Lorem Ipsum generator for the Super Smash Bros series.
 I made this because I play Smash completely and also need filler text.

 This was the first React project I launched, so go easy on me.